Sohaibzh/Udacity-FEND-Misk-Project3/README.md

 ![Gem Orange](https://github.com/Sohaibzh/Udacity-FEND-Misk-Project3/blob/master/images/Gem%20Orange.png)
 **Worth 30pt**
 ![Heart](https://github.com/Sohaibzh/Udacity-FEND-Misk-Project3/blob/master/images/Heart.png)
-**Incresses your Life by 1**
+**Increases your Life by 1**

-2. if land on the river safly you will get one point and restart from the intial postions
+2. if land on the river safely you will get one point and restart from the initial positions

 3. You Will Start with 5 lives and 0pts

-4. Evrey Time you hit the Enemey Your Charactar will change until you finsh all your lives
+4. Every Time you hit the Enemy Your Character will change until you finish all your lives

  ![char-boy](https://github.com/Sohaibzh/Udacity-FEND-Misk-Project3/blob/master/images/char-boy.png)
  ![cat-girl](https://github.com/Sohaibzh/Udacity-FEND-Misk-Project3/blob/master/images/char-cat-girl.png)